AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/powderinst.md

 * **Set one value**: this is used to set a single selected instrument parameter for a selected set of PWDR histograms.
 The same value can be used for all histograms, or a dialog can be used to provide a table where you can set the values differently for each of selected histograms.

-* **Show multiple**: Sets a mode where selected histograms matching the current selected histogram are shown in the data window.
+* **Show multiple**: Displays instrument parameters for all histograms similar to the current selected histogram in a dingle table.

-Note that you can change any of the instrument coefficients
+Note that you can change any of the instrument coefficients and the instrument peak widths plot will be updated to show the effect of the change on overall peak widths.

-* You can choose to refine any instrument coefficients, but this is discouraged, except for generating instrumental profiles for a NB: In certain circumstances some choices are ignored e.g. Zero is not refined during peak fitting.
-Also, some choices may lead to unstable refinement, e.g. Lam refinement and lattice parameter refinement.
-Examine the 'Covariance' display for highly correlated parameters.
+Note that while the software does allow you to refine any of the instrument coefficients, refinement of these terms is discouraged, except for generating instrumental profiles for calibration.
+NB: In certain circumstances some refinement choices are ignored: e.g. Zero is not refined (or used) during peak fitting.
+Also, some parameter choices may lead to unstable refinement, e.g. combining refinement of Lam (wavelength) and lattice parameter.
+In Rietveld fitting, examine the 'Covariance' display for highly correlated parameters.

 <H3 style="color:blue;font-size:1.1em">What is plotted here?</H3>